SQL Server Azure Virtual Machines DBMS deployment for SAP NetWeaver

 SQL Server Always On is the most common used high availability and disaster recovery functionality used in Azure for SAP workload deployments.
 Most customers use Always On for high availability within a single Azure Region.
 If the deployment is restricted to two nodes only, you have two choices for connectivity:

 - Using the Availability Group Listener.
 With the Availability Group Listener, you are required to deploy an Azure load balancer.
-This way is the default method of deployment.
-SAP applications would be configured to connect against the Availability Group listener and not against a single node

 SQL Server Transparent Data Encryption